Trick or treat safety tips, healthy Halloween dinner ideas and things to do at home on Halloween night!

-So, here's a quick checklist to get you ready for fun that night without all the hassles!
+So here's a quick checklist to get you ready for fun that big night!

-And dig out some warm clothes that can be worn under the costume in case of cold weather.
+And be sure to dig out some warm clothes that can be worn under the costume in case of cold weather.

 You gotta have something to put the candy in, right?!

 If your kids are like mine, they already have their minds set on what they want to use to collect their candy.